trapexit/mergerfs-tools/README.md

 # mergerfs-tools

-Optional tools to help manage data in a mergerfs pool
+Optional tools to help manage data in a mergerfs pool.

+## INSTALL

+All of these suplimental tools are self contained Python3 apps.
+Make sure you have Python 3 installed and either run `make install` or copy the file to `/usr/local/bin` or wherever you keep your binarys and make it executable (chmod +x).

+## TOOLS
-## mergerfs.ctl
+### mergerfs.ctl

 A wrapper around the mergerfs xattr interface.